dominicrodger/dominicrodger.com.old/src/code/responsive-beginnings.md

-One way to fix this is with `position: fixed`, but this causes problems for browsers which aren't tall enough to display the entire featured image and its description - since they're not visible in the browser's viewport at load time, and you can't scroll to seee it.
+One way to fix this is with `position: fixed`, but this causes problems for browsers which aren't tall enough to display the entire featured image and its description - since they're not visible in the browser's viewport at load time, and you can't scroll to see the rest of it.

-For this site, we know that all images are 350px high, so we probably need a viewport about 600px high to see them:
+For this site, we know that all images are 350px high, so we probably need a viewport about 600px high to see the image and its associated
+description:

     ::css
     @media (min-height: 600px) {